 The Poor Children: Stories by April L. Ford

 “April L. Ford’s stories are a scorching corrective to kneejerk sentiment; they remind us that youth, while it has its pleasures, is essentially a battleground.
-A memorable debut.” — Jonathan Dee, author of The Privileges
+A memorable debut.” — Jonathan Dee, author of THE PRIVILEGES (Random House, 2010)

 April has been selected as Runner-Up for the Salt Cay Writers Retreat Merit Scholarship Contest!